 8. Protein

-Protein Mass is the amount of protein in the body.
-The healthy range of protein mass in the body is 17% or more.
+Protein Mass is all about the amount of protein in your body.
+You want it to be at a healthy level, which means it should be 17% or more.

 Healthy Protein Mass |